Gallienus: Historiography

 Gallienus was not treated favorably by ancient historians.
-The Historia Augusta describes him as a lover of luxury, who dressed in purple, sprinkled gold dust in his hair, and built castles of apples.
+The biased and largely fictional account of that reign in the Historia Augusta describes him as a lover of luxury, who dressed in purple, sprinkled gold dust in his hair, and built castles of apples.
 Emperor Julian's The Caesars presents Gallienus "with the dress and languishing gait of a woman", which is possibly connected with coins portraying the emperor with unusual iconography and bearing the legend Gallienae Augustae.
-This animosity within the sources was partly due to the secession of Gaul and Palmyra and his inability to win them back; at the time of Gallienus' death, Palmyra was still nominally loyal to Rome, but, under the leadership of Odaenathus, was independent in nearly every other respect.
-Palmyra would formally secede after Odaenathus' death and the ascension of his widow Zenobia.
+This animosity within the sources was partly due to the secession of Gaul and Palmyra and his inability to win them back; at the time of Gallienus's death, Palmyra was still nominally loyal to Rome, but, under the leadership of Odaenathus, was independent in nearly every other respect.
+Palmyra would formally secede after Odaenathus's death and the ascension of his widow Zenobia.
 It was not until the reign of Aurelian several years later that the breakaway provinces were truly brought back into the Roman fold.
 According to modern scholar Pat Southern, some historians now see Gallienus in a more positive light.
 Gallienus produced some useful reforms.